plugorgau/plug-services/README.md

 Once keys are in place, running the playbook is simple.

+` ansible-playbook site.yml -i inventory `

+You may also find it handy to do a "dry run" using Ansible's check mode:

-* ansible-playbook site.yml -i inventory
+` ansible-playbook site.yml -i inventory --check `